JoelMoyal/Calculator-C/README.md

-# Fully functional, four-operational calculator
+# Fully Functional Calculator in C

 "Fully functional, four-operational calculator programmed in C. Operations available are subtraction, multiplication, division  and addition.
 Users can choose which operation they want to perform."